matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 **Step 4.** The system calls the `executeTransaction` method of the account.

-**Step 5. (only in case the transaction had the paymaster)** The `postOp` method of the paymaster is called.
+**Step 5. (only in case the transaction has a paymaster)** The `postOp` method of the paymaster is called.
 This step should typically be used for refunding the sender the unused ergs in case the paymaster was used to facilitate paying fees in ERC-20 tokens.

 ### Fees

-The system charges fees by doing an ERC20/ETH `transfer` from an account to the operator's account.

-In the EIP4337 you can see three types of gas limits: `verificationGas`, `executionGas`, `preVerificationGas`, that describe the gas limit for the different steps of the transaction's inclusion in a block.
-Currently, zkSync supports only a single field, `ergsLimit`, that covers the fee for all three.
+In the EIP4337 you can see three types of gas limits: `verificationGas`, `executionGas`, `preVerificationGas`, that describe the gas limit for the different steps of the transaction's inclusion in a block. zkSync has only a single field, `ergsLimit`, that covers the fee for all three.
 When submitting a transaction make sure that `ergsLimit` is enough to cover verification, paying the fee (the ERC20 transfer mentioned above) and the actual execution itself.

-By default, calling `estimateGas` adds a constant of `20000` to cover charging the fee and the signature verification for EOA accounts.
+By default, calling `estimateGas` adds a constant to cover charging the fee and the signature verification for EOA accounts.

 ## Extending EIP4337

-To provide DDoS protection for the operator, the original EIP4337 imposes several [restrictions](https://eips.ethereum.org/EIPS/eip-4337#simulation) the validation step of the account.
+To provide DDoS protection for the operator, the original EIP4337 imposes several [restrictions](https://eips.ethereum.org/EIPS/eip-4337#simulation) on the validation step of the account.
 Most of them, especially regarding the forbidden opcodes are still relevant.
 However, several restrictions have been lifted for better UX.

 ### Extending the allowed opcodes